E-waste Recycling Certification: 3 Tips You Need to Know

 3. Measure, communicate, and amplify the value

-Certification creates measurable outcomes you can report include track metrics (tonnes recycled, % formally collected, materials recovered, GHG avoided, dollars recouped via buybacks).
+Certification creates measurable outcomes that you can report.
+They include track metrics such as tonnes recycled, % formally collected, materials recovered, GHG avoided, and dollars recouped via buybacks.

 Share victories internally to boost employee pride and retention: sustainability wins are often high-visibility wins for recruitment and morale.